 Local Guides are listings of regional entertainment, travel and paranormal guides.

 The Science & Technology sections include railroad, aviation, medical and science museums.
-You'll also find history museums with significant exhibits on industry and technology.
+You'll also find zoos and aquariums as well as history museums with significant exhibits on industry and technology.

 In Societies, you'll find information about local organizations, including steampunk, science-fiction and Burning Man groups.